-We recommend focusing on the three types of kitchen lighting – practical task, general background light, and accent lighting – when you’re planning your kitchen lighting scheme.
+The industrial pendants are on point in this kitchen and they are totally functional.
+We recommend focusing on the three types of lighting when planning this into your overall kitchen design – practical task, general background light, and accent lighting.

 Don’t forget to factor in both budget for the fittings themselves and, for most lighting, for an electrician either employed by you or your builder or kitchen supplier if they’re not part of any price you’ve been given.

 Of all the rooms in the house, the kitchen perhaps sees the most varied activities, and if it's combined with a dining and living space, the most action, too.

 Pay attention to how you use each part of the space to decide which kitchen lights you need where – especially look out for spaces you use a lot and will need plenty of kitchen task lighting.
 The overall look of your kitchen lighting should complement the kitchen’s style, and by considering how you use each kitchen zone, you’ll begin to see why getting the right kitchen lighting in the right places can really help make this space a success, whether you have an industrial style kitchen, a modern kitchen, or a traditional kitchen.

 3. Remember to consider natural light in your kitchen

-Working out orientation and how much natural light your room gets will help inform you kitchen lighting planning process.
+Working out orientation and how much natural light your room gets will help inform you kitchen lighting design.
 For example, north-facing rooms are likely to be light-starved; east-facing rooms will get little light in the afternoons; while south- and west-facing kitchens are likely to be naturally bright well into the late afternoon.

 Think about natural dark spots, too.
 For example, if you’re planning a kitchen extension, the area in the deepest part of the extension will lack natural light, and might need lighting during the day.